sofiabravo103/twitter-tweets-extractor/README.md

 ./get_tweets.py
 ~~~~~

-This will create a csv file in the csv folder with the new tweets found after the last export.
-If you loose this csv file or if you want to get all the existing tweets from start just erase the file ```pickles/exported_tweets.p``` and run find_tweets again.
+This will create a csv file in a generated csv folder with the new tweets found after the last export.
+If you lose this csv file or if you want to get all the existing tweets from start just erase the file ```pickles/exported_tweets.p``` and run find_tweets again.

-For the moment the only way to get full information of the tweets collected (date, retweet count, user, and such) is to load the pickle file ```pickles/filtered_tweets.p```.
+For the moment the only way to get full information of tweets collected (date, retweet count, user, and such) is to load the pickle file ```pickles/filtered_tweets.p```.

 ## Future Work ##
+1. Creating a script to deliver tweet information in a more elegant way than a pickle file.
+2. Using the library [TwitterSearch](https://pypi.python.org/pypi/TwitterSearch) to implement searches with multiple keywords.

 ## Author ##

-**Simon Bolivar University**, 2014.
 Sofia Bravo.
 09-10114@usb.ve.